Gnyblast/cr8TableAdvanced/README.md

 #### newAngularContollerName:
 		Give a name to your new Controller (Shouldn't be same if you have one already.
 #### data:
-		the variable name of your JSON data. could be direct js variable or $scope variable. if $scope variable mention it's full name like; ($scope.data)
+		the variable name of your JSON data. could be direct js variable or $scope variable.
+If $scope variable do not mention $scope prefix, mention the var name only.
 #### isDataFromParentAngular:
 		true if the data is being fetched by another parent angular.
 #### searchModule: